 In the breed are a number of health tests, some are compulsory if breeding i.e. hip scoring and eye testing, and some are available but not compulsory i.e. elbows, and patellas.

-Eye Testing: This is performed by a specialist ophthalmic veterinary surgeon who is listed on the BVA eye panel, to asses if the dog has any inherited eye conditions.
-In the Flatcoat we test for Glaucoma, this is a degenerative disease caused by increased intraoccular pressure.
-It is a painful condition, and can lead to permanent blindness.
-Treatment is sadly lacking as the damage has already been done, so only breeding from clear tested dogs is very important.
+Eye Testing: This is performed by a specialist ophthalmic veterinary surgeon who is listed on the BVA eye panel, to assess if the dog has any inherited eye conditions.
+In the Flatcoated Retriever we test for PLA/Goniodysgenesis, this is a degenerative disease caused by increased intraoccular pressure.
+It is a painful condition which can lead to permanent blindness.
+Treatment options are sadly lacking as the damage has already been done; Therefore, only breeding from clear tested dogs is very important.
 There are eye testing sessions run by ophthalmic vets up and down the country.
 The Kennel Club states that a gonioscopy test should be performed every 3 years.
 You can contact this club, or the Flatcoated Retriever Society who will help you find a session.
-Below is an interesting article regarding the importance of Glaucoma testing.
+Below is an interesting article regarding the importance of testing.

 Elbow Scoring: Although not compulsory, you can get the elbows of your dog scored for elbow dysplasia.
 Like the hip dysplasia scoring, the elbows are x-rayed by a vet, and the images sent to the BVA.
 The images are given a grade depending on the level of dysplasia of the elbow, so the lowest score is 0 for good elbows, and the highest score is 3 for severely dysplastic elbows.
 This is a once in a lifetime test, only dogs scored 0 should be bred from as recommended by the Kennel Club.